What Is a Faucet Aerator?

 The water flow from a swivel aerator can be rotated or directed in different ways.
 You control where the water goes by pulling or retracting the stream.
 Swivel aerators are primarily found in the newer model kitchen and bathroom faucets.
 Some even come with a side outlet that easily allows you to attach a hose for use while filtered water is still being diverted.

 Sizes of Faucet Aerators

-Aerators for faucets range in size from 16 mm-ex (Tom Thumb) to up to 24-28 mm-ex (regular).
+Faucet Aerators range from 16 mm-ex (Tom Thumb) to 24-28 mm-ex (regular).
 Junior and Tiny Junior are the categories for mid-range aerators (20 to 22 mm-ex) (18 mm-ex).
 The size of the spout aperture on the faucet arm will determine which choice is ideal for you.

 Keep in mind that faucet aerators come in different sizes.
-To ensure you get the right replacement, take note of the size of your old aerator.
+To ensure you get a suitable replacement, take note of the size of your old aerator.